BertHav/Omgevingsmonitor_Software/README.md

 Execute Project -> Clean.

 Check 'Start a build immediately' and choose 'Clean'.

+## version 4.32 <a name="version432"></a>
+Optimizing the datagram to be send and when operating on battery send only PM when PM measurement is active.
+Preventing cleared values upload during the cycle PM measurement is not executed.
+NOx values are only uploaded when operated on USB power.

 ## version 4.31 <a name="version431"></a>
 Building on fresh Ubuntu verified.
 Readme instruction supplemented and corrected.
 Some files renamed to lower case and aligned with the sourcefiles.